Can YOU Contribute to a Roth IRA in 2026? Income Limits & Contribution Caps Explained

 It’s a two-step shuffle that’s perfectly legal if done correctly:

-1. Make a Non-Deductible Contribution to a Traditional IRA: There are no income limits for making non-deductible contributions to a Traditional IRA.
+1. Make a Non-Deductible Contribution to a Traditional IRA: There are no income limits for making non‑deductible Traditional IRA contributions up to the 2026 annual limit of $7,500 (or $8,600 if you’re age 50 or older).

 2. Promptly Convert that Traditional IRA to a Roth IRA: This conversion step moves the money into the Roth environment.